 Since the What Hi-Fi?
 Awards started back in December 1983, we've seen some fine examples of speaker craftsmanship.
-Each year we've selected our favourite pairs of stereo speakers across a wide spectrum of prices, and each year one lucky pair was given the Product of the Year badge - the best of the best.
+Each year we've selected our favourite pairs of stereo speakers across a wide spectrum of prices, and each year one outstanding pair was given the Product of the Year badge - the best of the best.

-The winners we've selected here aren't just the best value speakers in their respective price category, but they also exemplify our performance-per-pound ethos.
+The winners we've selected here aren't just the best-value speakers in their respective price category, but they also exemplify our performance-per-pound ethos.

 Either way, it's a look back down memory lane at some of the best speakers we've heard this century - and it's a fairly formidable shopping list should you be in the market for a second-hand pair of speakers.

 The first stereo speaker Product of the Year of the new millennium was the Mission 780, the smallest of the 78 series.
 Not only were the 780s a stellar example of craftsmanship, we were also impressed by how big these Mission speakers sounded.

 Equally as capable with rock tracks as with more subtle songs, they got the 21st century off to a fine start, winning two years in a row.